Counseling Center information

 Where do I go for counseling services?

-The Counseling Center is located on the upper level of the Patridge Student Center in Room 204-A.
+The Counseling Center is located on the first floor of Sharp Academic Center in Room 3107.

 What is counseling?